gwltrs/greenspun/README.md

     value
 )
 ```
-Functions that don't return a value can still call return without a value.
+Functions that don't return a value can still use return.
 ```
 (function Void push_to_main_on_april_1st ()
     (if (> (rand) 0.001) (return))